Common Mistakes in Clothing Production

 6. Finalizing material choices too late

 Materials determine the appearance, fit, and production cost of your product.
-If you postpone the material choice until late in the process, you risk certain fabrics being unavailable or the sample being made in a substitute material, after which you will still need an extra round in the correct material.
+If you delay the material choice until late in the process, you risk certain fabrics being unavailable or the sample being made in a substitute material, after which you will still need an extra round in the correct material.

 Finalize your material choices as early as possible, preferably before or during the first sample round.